HenrikBengtsson/future/README_ja.md

 For instance, the future.callr package provides future backends that evaluates futures in a background R process utilizing the callr package - they work similarly to multisession futures but has a few advantages.
 Continuing, the future.batchtools package provides futures for all types of cluster functions (“backends”) that the batchtools package supports.
 Specifically, futures for evaluating R expressions via job schedulers such as Slurm, TORQUE/PBS, Oracle/Sun Grid Engine (SGE) and Load Sharing Facility (LSF) are also available.
-(Comment: The future.BatchJobs package provides analogue backends based on the BatchJobs package; however the BatchJobs developers have deprecated it in favor of batchtools.)
 -->

 future パッケージは、自分で実装した戦略を追加できるように設計されている。